 - Navigation Panel that lets you quickly change camera speed and position.

-Engine viewport is designed for application debugging and profiling it renders an image from the Engine Camera
+Engine viewport is designed for application debugging and profiling — it renders the image from the Engine Camera.

 Asset Browser is a tool that is used to organize content in your project.
 The Assets System keeps all links and dependencies between the resources when you edit, rename or move them within the project.
 It allows you to: